qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 )
 ```

-1. Brightness and contrasts viewing settings can be saved and re-loaded by entering a name into the {guilabel}`Settings` field and pressing {guilabel}`Save`.
+1. Brightness and contrast settings can be saved and re-loaded by entering a name into the {guilabel}`Settings` field and pressing {guilabel}`Save`.
 To reload simply select the name from the drop-down list.

 :::{figure} images/multiplex_brightness_profile.png
 :class: shadow-image mini-image